hamzaafzal9009/PYTHON/readme.md

 - `PRACTICE/`: Contains individual Python exercises and their solutions.
 - `PROJECTS/`: Larger, more complex projects that utilize various Python concepts.
 - `EXAMPLES/`: Code snippets and examples demonstrating specific Python features or techniques.
+- `HELPERS/`: Code snippets and examples for most commonly used items.

 ## 📚 Resources